Vinegar: Spirits

-The term "spirit vinegar" is sometimes reserved for the stronger variety (5 to 24% acetic acid) made from sugar cane or from chemically produced acetic acid.
+The term "spirit vinegar" is sometimes reserved for the stronger variety (5% to 24% acetic acid) made from sugar cane or chemically produced acetic acid.
 To be called "spirit vinegar", the product must come from an agricultural source and must be made by "double fermentation".
-The first fermentation is sugar to alcohol and the second is alcohol to acetic acid.
-Product made from synthetically produced acetic acid cannot be called "vinegar" in the UK, where the term allowed is "non-brewed condiment".
+The first fermentation is sugar to alcohol, and the second is alcohol to acetic acid.
+Products made from synthetically produced acetic acid cannot be called "vinegar" in the UK, where the term allowed is "non-brewed condiment".

 Sherry vinegar is linked to the production of sherry wines of Jerez.
 Dark mahogany in color, it is made exclusively from the acetic fermentation of wines.
 It is concentrated and has generous aromas, including a note of wood, ideal for vinaigrettes and flavoring various foods.
 Wine vinegar is made from red or white wine, and is the most commonly used vinegar in Southern and Central Europe, Cyprus, and Israel.
 As with wine, the range in quality is considerable.
 Better-quality wine vinegars are matured in wood for up to two years, and exhibit a complex, mellow flavor.
-Wine vinegar tends to have a lower acidity than white or cider vinegars.
+Wine vinegar tends to have a lower acidity than white or cider vinegar.
 More expensive wine vinegars are made from individual varieties of wine, such as champagne, sherry, or pinot gris.

 The term "distilled vinegar" as used in the United States (called "spirit vinegar" in the UK, "white vinegar" in Canada) is something of a misnomer because it is not produced by distillation, but by fermentation of distilled alcohol.
 The fermentate is diluted to produce a colorless solution of 5 to 8% acetic acid in water, with a pH of about 2.6.
 This is variously known as distilled spirit, "virgin" vinegar, or white vinegar, and is used in cooking, baking, meat preservation, and pickling, as well as for medicinal, laboratory, and cleaning purposes.
 The most common starting material in some regions, because of its low cost, is barley malt, or in the United States, corn.
 It is sometimes derived from petroleum.
 Distilled vinegar is used predominantly for cooking, although in the UK it is used as an alternative to brown or light malt vinegar.
 White distilled vinegar can also be used for cleaning, and some types are sold specifically for this purpose.